hapax/hapax.github.io/assets/qgrav.md

 #### Microscopes make black holes

-Now, let's return to our microscope.
+Let's return to our microscope.
-In order to zoom in, Heisenberg's principle means it makes some energy fluctuations, and by $E = mc^2$ these fluctuations have mass.
+Zooming in makes energy fluctuations, and by $E = mc^2$ these fluctuations have mass.
 The associated black hole radius is

 $$